allo-/ffprofile/README.md

 Things, that will not be included:

 - Some cool addons.
-The addons list should be short and mostly privacy addons and important tweaks like classic theme restorer.
-Smaller addons like xclear are okay, but not too much.
+The addons list should be short and mostly privacy addons.
 - Your favourite performance setting.
-It's not the scope of the project to enable http pipelining because some site may load faster.
+It's not the scope of the project and not all people need the same performance settings.

-You're welcome to fork the project to create profiles with such features enabled.
+You're welcome to create an own [profile](profiles/) for such settings or fork the whole project.
-Later some plugin system may be added.
-Then additional settings / addons could just be added via a config file.